Quantum orbifold Hirzebruch-Riemann-Roch theorem in genus zero: Ancestors and descendants

 By string equation and definition, the last two factors give $\delta_{\mu 1}$, so the quantity in formula (\ref{02}) is

 Using again the string equation, (\ref{03}) becomes

 This proves the claim (\ref{eqn_S_sympl}). \begin{tha02} Let $\mathcal{L}$ be the cone of quantum K-theory of $\ix$.
 Then

 \end{tha02} To compare ancestor and descendant classes, let $\ol_1$ be the pull-back along the map $ft_{n,l}$ to $\overline{\mathcal{K}}_{0,n+l}(\ix,d)$ and let $D$ be the divisor which parametrizes maps such that the component on which marked the point $1$ lies gets contracted by the forgetful morphism.
-Then
+It is known that